 Sunday Night Football and Monday Night Football are both streamed live, and neither requires any additional purchase of an online package.
 NBC’s Sunday Night Football game is a free webcast available in high-definition (HD) with four different camera angles from which to choose.
 The “Football Night in America” pre-game highlight show is not part of this online broadcast, nor are the highlights during the halftime show.

 When Monday night rolls around, viewers can watch Monday Night Football online at WatchESPN.com.
 The livestream is free for subscribers to a cable provider that is on the WatchESPN affiliate list.
-If you are an eligible cable subscriber, you’ll have to create and log into a special online account, just like with the NBC Olympics livestream.
+If you are an eligible cable subscriber, you’ll have to create and log into a special online account.
 Be aware that you cannot, however, watch Monday Night Football on a smartphone unless Verizon is your carrier.
 ESPN’s Internet broadcast of Monday Night Football is only available over computers and tablet devices .

 For years, fantasy football enthusiasts have been clamoring for access to the secret NFL “All-22” game film.
 All-22 game film is shot from a sky-high camera angle through which all twenty-two players on the field can be seen, and their movements analyzed.
 Traditionally, only NFL coaches have had access to this game footage.
-This year, All-22 footage is available to the public on NFL Game Rewind — allowing hardcore analysis of players in a fantasy football league.
+NFL Game Rewind has been replaced by Game Pass service.

 WATCH NFL GAMES ON YOUR PHONE WITH NFL MOBILE

 Why can’t you watch NFL Game Rewind or WatchESPN.com on your smartphone?
 Verizon is NFL’s official wireless service provider, so NFL games on smartphones are an exclusive benefit provided only to Verizon customers.
-The absolutely free Verizon NFL Mobile package delivers every Sunday night, Monday night, and Thursday night game to any Verizon customer, plus the delightful Red Zone channel and a 24/7 stream of the NFL Network.
-Accessing these livestreams only requires that you download the Verizon NFL Mobile app.
-While the app is free to download and use streaming or watching video over a data network can use a lot of data.
-If you go over your data plan, it can be costly.
+The Verizon NFL Mobile package delivers every Sunday night, Monday night, and Thursday night game to any Verizon customer, plus the delightful Red Zone channel and a 24/7 stream of the NFL Network.

 Do you think All-22 is the end-all, be-all of game film?
 Does your cable provider offer WatchESPN.com?
 Will you rack up countless hours to your Verizon data plan just to watch Thursday night battles between last-place teams?
 Drop back and air it out in the comments below.